computersarecool/cpp_sockets/README.md

 - Windows

 ## To Build
-- `simple_cpp_sockets.h` is header-only (just include it in your project).
+- The library `simple_cpp_sockets.h` is header-only (just include it in your project).

-- To build and run the test application on Linux:
+- To build and run the test application on Linux open a terminal and run:
     - `cd src`
     - `g++ main.cpp -o main`
     - `./main`